mKaloer/Yummly-Java-Wrapper/README.md

 A Java wrapper for the Yummly api.
 Detailed documentation can be found at the [Yummly developer site](https://developer.yummly.com/documentation/).

+## Requirements
+This code requires all three [Jackson modules](https://github.com/FasterXML/jackson) for JSON-parsing; "Streaming", "Annotations", and "Databind".

 ## Usage
 All models represents the objects documented at the [Yummly developer site](https://developer.yummly.com/documentation/).
 This example shows how to search for spicy salmon recipes.
 It prints a short description of the returned recipes.